MinaProtocol/snark-challenge/spec-lang/prover.markdown

 We're offering $70k in cash to speed up the zk-SNARK prover.
 That's broken down as follows:

-- $7k to the first team that gets a 2x speedup
+- $7k + 1 [Satoshi's Treasure Key](https://satoshistreasure.xyz/16) to the first team that gets a 2x speedup
-- $8k to the first team that gets a 4x speedup
+- $8k + 1 [Satoshi's Treasure Key](https://satoshistreasure.xyz/16) to the first team that gets a 4x speedup
-- $10k to the first team that gets an 8x speedup
+- $10k + 1 [Satoshi's Treasure Key](https://satoshistreasure.xyz/16) to the first team that gets an 8x speedup
 - $15k to the first team that gets a 16x speedup
 - $30k to the fastest prover at the end of the contest